YueLiPicasso/intro_ocaml/OCanren_exercises/DCSyn3/README.md

 program sharing the same input/output characteristics.
 This could be solved using relational/logic programming techniques described above: we first define relational interpreters for both languages, and then use the generate-and-test style to find the result.
+Example (2) is one of several possible equals of example (1).

 ## III.
 Related work

-Relational synthesis for pattern matching.
-[2] There are two languages involved: a pattern match language as the source and a switch language as the target.
+Relational synthesis for pattern matching [2].
+There are two languages involved: a pattern match language as the source and a switch language as the target.
 We try to find an equivalent program in the switch language, given a program in the pattern matching language.
-Example (2) is one of several possible equals of example (1).

 ## Reference